A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Impact of the top quark mass precision in the Standard Model electroweak fit at FCC-ee

-In the right panel of Figure~\ref{fig:MW-mt_EWfit} we also present a projection for the consistency test of the SM in the \mW-\mt plane, where we compare the expected precision of both quantities, as predicted from the EW fit (\ie removing the corresponding inputs from the likelihood) with that of the projected experimental measurements.
+In the right panel of Figure~\ref{fig:MW-mt_EWfit} we also present a projection for the consistency test of the SM in the \mW--\mt plane, where we compare the expected precision of both quantities, as predicted from the EW fit (\ie removing the corresponding inputs from the likelihood) with that of the projected experimental measurements.
 We compare the HL-LHC and FCC-ee precision, considering two scenarios for the future SM intrinsic theory uncertainties (\ie those associated with the effects of missing higher-order corrections) for FCC-ee.
 The first scenario, shown by the blue ellipses, assumes the projected future intrinsic theory errors after including the general 3-loop (and leading 4-loop) corrections in the SM predictions for EWPO~\cite{Blondel:2019qlh,Freitas:2019bre}.
-The second one, shown in yellow, presents the results assuming the theory calculations are further improved to the point the intrinsic uncertainties become subdominant.
-As can be seen, this has an important impact on the results, but the direct top-quark mass precision is in any case better than the indirect determination.
+The second one, shown in yellow, presents the results assuming the theory calculations are further improved to the point where the intrinsic uncertainties become subdominant.
+As can be seen, this has an important impact on the results, but the direct top-quark mass precision is, in any case, better than the indirect determination.
 Alternatively, one can compare the expected experimental precision of \mt with the 1D indirect determination from the future EW fit, which turns out to be approximately 60\MeV, if one assumes the SM intrinsic theory uncertainties are subdominant, indicating that a direct measurement of similar or better precision would be needed to test the SM predictions with future electroweak precision data.
 On the other hand, using the projected theory uncertainties for EWPO, these become the main limiting factor, and the \mt indirect precision would degrade to approximately 185\MeV.
+This fact highlights once more the need for significant theoretical developments in order to match the achievable experimental precision at future \epm colliders.